-Sometimes the CDA will be the instrument in which the selection of such land/resources, and detailed conditions of access and use, are described.
+72 Sometimes the CDA will be the instrument in which the selection of such land/resources, and detailed conditions of access and use, are described.
 Other times, this information will be contained in the ALIC itself, or a third linked contract dealing specifically with transfer of land.

-- 2.44.
+2.44.
 Recognition and rights.
-In jurisdictions that recognise the third-party beneficiary principle, the investor and the grantor may enter into bilateral contracts that create rights for legitimate tenure right holders as third-party beneficiaries.
+In jurisdictions that recognise the thirdparty beneficiary principle, the investor and the grantor may enter into bilateral contracts that create rights for legitimate tenure right holders as third-party beneficiaries.
 These rights can relate, inter alia, to compensation, social benefits, consultation or provision of information, easements or other rights of way, and compliance with certain environmental standards.
-Moreover, these rights may be made subject to conditions or limitations stipulated by the contracting parties and included in the contract.74 - 2.45.
+Moreover, these rights may be made subject to conditions or limitations stipulated by the contracting parties and included in the contract.74

+2.45.
 Costs of involvement.
 It is important to note that these types of participatory approaches, such as seeking the involvement of third-party beneficiaries, carry both financial and organizational costs for which the parties must account.
-While these processes can be time-consuming and cumbersome, they are considered good practice as not doing them properly may lead to future disputes, protests, and legal challenges which could have serious impacts on the smooth implementation of the ALIC. - 2.46.
+While these processes can be time-consuming and cumbersome, they are considered good practice as not doing them properly may lead to future disputes, protests, and legal challenges which could have serious impacts on the smooth implementation of the ALIC.

+2.46.
 Governments and third-party beneficiaries.
 The fact that the government is a party to many contracts may make it easier for legitimate tenure right holders to demonstrate that certain provisions of the contract were entered into for their benefit.
-For example, some courts have held that if the government is a party to a contract entered into for their benefit, then its citizens may have rights as third-party beneficiaries. - 2.47.
+For example, some courts have held that if the government is a party to a contract entered into for their benefit, then its citizens may have rights as third-party beneficiaries.

+2.47.
 Investors and third-party beneficiaries.
 Several recent international instruments, most prominently the VGGT and the CFS RAI Principles, recognise that investors are responsible for respecting legitimate tenure rights holders and equitable access to land in the context of agricultural investment.
 More generally, the UN Guiding Principles on Business and Human Rights recognise that investors have a responsibility to respect human rights.
-Taken together, these instruments imply that ALICs should respect the rights of legitimate tenure right holders specifically and local communities more generally and, subject to the applicable law, may support treating such holders and communities as third-party beneficiaries of contracts to which they are not parties, with regard to contractual provisions aimed at ensuring adherence to this international guidance.
-Identifying and accounting for such holders and communities is now part of the due diligence that those advising investors undertake to avoid disputes, unrest and protests that may arise from failing to fully consider the rights of those holders and communities.
+Taken together, these instruments imply that ALICs should respect the rights of legitimate tenure right holders specifically and local

-See e.g. UPICC, Art.
-5.2.1 (1): the "beneficiary" is the third-party upon which the parties to a contract may confer, by express or implied agreement, a right.
+73 See e.g. UPICC, Art.
+5.2.1 (1) on Contracts in favour of third parties: the "beneficiary" is the third-party upon which the parties to a contract may confer, by express or implied agreement, a right.
 According to the UPICC, a third-party beneficiary must be identifiable with adequate certainty by the contract but need not be explicitly named in the contract, nor be in existence at the time the contract is made.

 74 See UPICC, Art.
-5.2.1 (2).
+5.2.1 (2) on Contracts in favour of third parties.